contentful/contentful-migration/README.md

 - **I can't Install the package via npm**
 	- Check your internet connection
 	- It is called `contentful-management` and not `contenful-management` ¯\\\_(ツ)_/¯
+ - **Can I use the SDK in react native projects**
+  	- Yes it is possible
+ - **I get the error: Unable to resolve module `http`**
+ 	- Our SDK is supplied as node and browser version.
+Most non-node environments, like React Native, act like a browser.
+To force using of the browser version, you can require it via: `const { createClient } = require('contentful-management/dist/contentful-management.browser.min.js')`
 - **Can I use it with typescript?**
 	- Yes, type definition file coming soon
 - **I am not sure what payload to send when creating and entity (Asset/Entity/ContentType etc...)**